mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/features/index.md

 ## <a name="workload-isolation"></a>Workload isolation with container level authorization
 [/enterprise]

 DC/OS Enterprise supports fine-grained workload isolation to enable multiple business groups within an organization to run containers and workloads within a shared cluster.
-You are guaranteed that there is security isolation in addition to performance isolation provided by Linux cGroups between the varying workloads.
+You are guaranteed that there is security isolation in addition to performance isolation provided by Linux&reg; cGroups between the varying workloads.
 Workload security isolation is performed by the DC/OS Authorization module that runs on every agent node.
 This module is responsible for making authorization checks against DC/OS IAM Service to verify that the user/owner of the workload is authorized to perform the action they are trying to execute anywhere within the cluster, including on the Agent node.

 ## <a name="software-defined-networks"></a>IP per container with extensible virtual networks (SDN)

-DC/OS comes built-in with support for virtual networks, leveraging the Container Network Interface (CNI) standard.
+DC/OS comes built-in with support for virtual networks, leveraging the Container Network Interface (CNI&trade;) standard.
 By default, one virtual network named `dcos` is created and any container that attaches to a Virtual Network receives its own dedicated IP.
 This allows you to run workloads that are not friendly to dynamically assigned ports and would rather bind the existing ports that are in their existing app configuration.
 Now, with support for dedicated IP/Container, workloads are free to bind to any port, since every container can access the entire available port range.

 ## <a name="network-isolation"></a>Network Isolation of virtual network subnets